-Join us for the final day of Black Light and Make Room with performances by artists Rhonda Wheatley and Adrienne Deeble and AJ McClenon.
+Join us for the final day of Black Light and Make Room with a workshop by the Chicago ACT Collective and performances by artists Rhonda Wheatley, Adrienne Deeble, and AJ McClenon.

 Artist Rhonda Wheatley performs excerpts from her personal journal entries, jumping through time and sharing moments of vulnerability, realization, magic, and the miraculous.
 Audience members are then invited to receive a public tarot card reading.
 Wheatley makes sculptures, paintings, and produces texts that stem from the speculative and metaphysical.